-- Suppose we drop uniqueness, but retain pointiness and universality - Then, everything is made up of ST points, and every set of ST points makes up something - But it becomes possible for two objects to occupy the same ST region
+- Suppose we drop uniqueness, but retain pointiness and universality - ...though note that we might retain universality while reserving the right (the metaphysical right?) to treat some regions as constituting privileged beings. - Recall that getting universal mereological aggregation on the cheap doesn't really win us very much. - Then, everything is made up of ST points, and every set of ST points makes up something. - Yet, again, some things, from a categorial point of view, might be privileged things. - But it becomes possible for two objects to occupy the same ST region